-Natural products isolated from fungus and bacteria have a complex biosynthetic pathways that involves many enzymes for their production.
-Elucidation of their biosynthesis can be very useful devising methodologies for the natural products which are short and more environment friendly.
+Natural products isolated from fungus and bacteria have a complex biosynthetic pathway that involves many enzymes for their production.
+Elucidation of their biosynthesis can be very useful devising methodologies for the natural products which are short and more environmentally friendly.
 Understanding of biosynthetic pathways could help us produce natural products which are scarcely available from natural resources and are difficult to synthesize chemically.
-The focus of our group is elucidate the biosynthesis of natural products like bisanthraquinones (cytoskyrin A) isolated from Curvularia lunata, GTRI-02 or mensalone isolated from many Streptomyces st. wailupemycin G and F isolated from Streptomyces martitimus, and fungal metablites such as crysanthones A-C.

 The enzymes of our interest are